1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/4) Additional Tooling.md

 ```
 4) Run `pnpm test` to run the test

 This will be useful for end to end tests.
-How to use Jest and Playwright will be shown in the respective library.
+How to use Jest and Playwright will be shown in the respective library section.

 # ESBuild
 JavaScript was created to run on web browsers so let's create a html file.
 Make a public dir and put an `index.html` file in there.
 Fill it with the following: